Ericsson/dataplanebook/src/threading/threading.rst

 * Explicit use of :term:`huge memory pages <Huge pages>` may be replaced with :term:`transparent huge pages`, or not used at all.
 * :term:`Core isolation` may not be needed.
-* Power management is the concearn of the operating system kernel.
+* Power management is the concern of the operating system kernel.

   * Frequency scaling is done automatically.
   * CPU cores are put to sleep when not used.

-* No busy-waiting is required, but rather an application waiting to receive an item of work (or a timeout) using the regular I/O multiplexing mechanisms (e.g., ``epoll_wait()``, either directly, or more commonly, via some library or framework.
+* No busy-waiting is required, but rather an application waiting to receive an :term:`item of work` (or a timeout) using the regular I/O multiplexing mechanisms (e.g., ``epoll_wait()``, either directly, or more commonly, via some library or framework.
 * CPU cores may easily be shared by different applications, improving